Uniform models of neutron and quark (strange) stars in General Relativity: Uniform-density strange stars

-The result of the numerical solution of this equation is $x_m = 0.815$, which is valid for all values of the parameter $B$ in EOS.
-This value determines the critical parameters $M_m, \ \rho_m, \ R_m$ as function of $B$.
-In all models the loss of stability happens at the ratio $R_m/R_g = 1/x_m^2 = 1.5055$, for all values of the parameter $B$.
-The dependence of the function $\Psi_m(x)$ is shown at Fig.\ref{5}.
+The numerical solution of this equation yields $x_m = 0.815$, which is valid for all values of the parameter $B$ in the equation of state.
+This value determines the critical parameters $M_m$, $\rho_m$, and $R_m$ as functions of $B$.
+In all models, the loss of stability occurs at the ratio $R_m/R_g = 1/x_m^2 = 1.5055$, independent of the value of $B$.
+The dependence of the function $\Psi_m(x)$ is shown in Fig.~\ref{5}.
+Critical parameters as function of $B$ can be written in the form: